decaporg/decap-cms/website/content/docs/widgets/list.md

 title: list
 ---

 The list widget allows you to create a repeatable item in the UI which saves as a list of widget values. map a user-provided string with a comma delimiter into a list.
 You can choose any widget as a child of a list widget—even other lists.
-Or you can define a list with different widget types.
+Or you can define a list of different object widgets.

 - **Name:** `list`
 - **UI:** if `fields` is specified, field containing a repeatable child widget, with controls for adding, deleting, and re-ordering the repeated widgets; if unspecified, a text input for entering comma-separated values.
 If `types` is specified instead, the list will render items of different widget types.